JTronLabs/blog/_posts/2016-02-17-RPi-WebCam.markdown

 If SSH is not working, plug your Pi back into the monitor and check that SSH is enabled by entering the command

 {% highlight bash %}
-sudo raspi-config #ensure SSH is enabled under 'Advanced' settings
+#from your pi, ensure SSH is enabled under 'Advanced' settings
+sudo raspi-config
 {% endhighlight %}

 Navigate to the 'Advanced' settings, and then 'SSH'.
 Ensure it is enabled.